 At my former job, I participated in the reading of imaging studies for pharmaceutical clinical trials.
 Many large companies still want physicians/radiologists reading their images to make their studies more powerful and legitimate.
 You can also get involved in structuring the studies and negotiating with companies to provide these services when you get to a higher level within the company.

 Additionally, if you are inclined toward research, there are many opportunities to run a research department in a large pharmaceutical company, typically involved in imaging research.
 Many pharmaceutical companies give significant opportunities to radiologists/physicians to climb the corporate ladder.
-Remember though, there is certainly a bit less stability with a pharmaceutical company career, compared to the typical radiology career.
+Remember though, there is certainly a bit less stability with a pharmaceutical company career, compared to typical radiology careers.
 But then again, you are reading this because you are not the typical radiologist!

 Maybe you have the next great idea.
 And, you just need an avenue to implement it.
 There are many radiologists who have gone down that pathway.
 Unfortunately, it does take a lot of work including research/development, funding, marketing/advertisement, salesmanship, and so on/so forth.
 There are also no guarantees that your product/idea is going to succeed.
 So, it is best to stick with your first career until the idea/product/company becomes large enough to support you full time.
-But, the rewards can be immense for the hard working entrepreneur.
+But, the rewards can be immense for the hard-working entrepreneur.

 Welcome to my world!!!
 I am fairly new to the blogging industry.
 But, it is a great way to get your name out there.
-In fact, starting a website and writing is a great platform for other career and business opportunities, whether it be writing a book, consulting, or whatever/wherever your interests lie.
+In fact, starting a website and writing is a great platform for other careers and business opportunities, whether it be writing a book, consulting, or whatever/wherever your interests lie.
 Also, if you have a hankering for this avenue, there are also many opportunities to write for others as a freelancer or work for medical organizations that need writers that can translate medical jargon to the general public.
 The opportunities are extensive.
 Of course, you can also decide to write the next great novel and become the next Michael Crichton!!!

 All These Pathways.
 So Little Time.

 I bet many of you didn’t know that there were so many alternative careers pathways and avenues for supplemental income for the radiologist.
 So, for those of you that are not sure you want to stick with the typical radiology career, don’t despair!
-All it takes is a bit of imagination, time, and hard work, and you too can find an outlet for your talents and your loves, whether it be a part time gig or a full blown career.
+All it takes is a bit of imagination, time, and hard work, and you too can find an outlet for your talents and your loves, whether it be a part-time gig or a full-blown career.

 Would love to hear any comments or thoughts!!!